duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 article.

-For those of you reading with GHCi on the side, the key general definitions in this post are available from [this `.hs` file](/demos/Quartet/Combinators.hs).
+For those of you reading with GHCi on the side, the key general definitions in this post are available from [this `.hs` file]( /demos/Quartet/Combinators.hs).

 ## Applicative

 As I hinted at the introduction, this post is not solely about `Divisible`, but more broadly about monoidal functor classes.
-To start from familiar ground, as well as set up a reference point, I will first look at the best known of those classes, `Applicative`.
-We won't, however make use of the usual presentation of `Applicative` in terms of `(<*>)`, as it doesn't generalise to the other classes we're interested in.
-Instead, we will switch to the monoidal presentation:
+To start from familiar ground and set up a reference point, I will first look at the best known of those classes, `Applicative`.
+We won't, however, stick with the usual presentation of `Applicative` in terms of `(<*>)`, as it doesn't generalise to the other classes we're interested in.
+Instead, we will switch to the monoidal presentation: [^applicative-monoidal]
-[^applicative-monoidal]

 [^applicative-monoidal]: See [the relevant section of the *Typeclassopedia*](